College of Magic

 College of Magic is a nonprofit organization (007-517 NPO/NGO) based in Cape Town, South Africa that teaches magic.
 The Director, David Gore, has been with the organization since its inception.

 History

-College of Magic opened its doors on 23 February 1980.
-It was established with the aim of providing performance-arts training for aspirant entertainers from all sections of Cape Town's community.
+The College of Magic opened its doors on February 23, 1980.
+It was established to provide performance-arts training for aspirant entertainers from all sections of Cape Town's community.

-In 1992, College of Magic moved into its present home, a renovated Victorian house in Claremont, Cape Town.
-It was officially opened in 1995 by the Ministry of Arts, Culture, Science and Technology as the Magical Arts Centre.
-The college – with the help of the community – has restored the building and developed its facilities for its teaching and training needs.
+In 1992, the college moved into its present home, a renovated Victorian house in Claremont, Cape Town.
+It was officially opened in 1995 by the Minister of Arts, Culture, Science and Technology as the Magical Arts Centre.
+The college with the help of the community, restored the building and developed facilities for its teaching and training needs.